 How do you know you have Malalignment of the Lower Extremity?

 The most common symptom of malalignment of the lower extremity is pain, especially when left untreated and cartilage damage results, or if meniscus or ligaments tears are present.
 Symptoms associated with malalignment also include:

-- Physical exam: Following a discussion of your medical history and symptoms, your OSI physician will conduct a thorough examination of the knee, performing a number of tests to measure overall alignment of the limb and knee balance.
+- Physical exam: After discussing your medical history and symptoms, your OSI physician will conduct a thorough examination of the knee, performing several tests to measure the overall alignment of the limb and knee balance.

-- Imaging tests such as X-ray or MRI may be used to determine the extent of the condition.
+- Imaging tests such as X-rays or MRIs may be used to determine the extent of the condition.